AirenSoft/OvenPlayer/CONTRIBUTING.md

 - Improving documentation
 - Writing code

-And any kind of contributions that can make our project better!
+And any other contributions that will make our project better!

 ## First step

 All contributions start with an issue.
-If It is an unresolved issue, please join the issue or if it does not already exist, create an issue.
-Then we will contact you to find the best solution without getting lost.
+Please join the issue if it is an unresolved issue or create an issue if it does not already exist.
+We will contact you to find the best solution without getting lost.
 We hope all conversations are done through the issue.

 ### Bug reports